Brincidofovir: Adenovirus and cytomegalovirus

 As of 2014, brincidofovir is in Phase III clinical trials for use in humans against cytomegalovirus and adenovirus.
 Preliminary safety data from a database of 1000 patients supported progression into later phase trials, Chimerix announced in December 2015 that the Phase III trials for use of the drug in preventing cytomegalovirus infection in stem cell transplant patients had failed, and in February 2016 shut down two other late-stage trials for use of the drug in preventing infection after kidney transplants.
 Brincidofovir is not yet FDA approved for adenovirus or cytomegalovirus due to lack of efficacy in clinical trials.
-In a trial of brincidofovir for patients with CMV brincidofovir was associated with a 15.5% week 24 all-cause mortality compared with 10.1% among placebo recipients.
+In a trial of brincidofovir for CMV prophylaxis in stem cell transplant patients, brincidofovir was associated with a 15.5% week 24 all-cause mortality compared with 10.1% among placebo recipients.
 Additionally brincidofovir was associated with increased serious adverse events (57.1% versus 37.6%) compared with placebo.
 Brincidofovir was initially offered via an FDA expanded access trial; however as of 9 May 2019, Chimerix discontinued clinical trials of brincidofovir for the treatment of adenovirus and discontinued the expanded access program in 2019.